chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 ___
 ## Step 1: Install Central Management Database Package

 > :warning: **WARNING**: CCM packages do ***NOT*** install SQL Server.
 You must take care of that in the prerequisites.
 Do not even start on central management installs until you have a SQL Server instance up and ready.
-I repeat,
+I repeat, SQL Server engine must be already installed.

 The CCM database package will add or update a database to an existing SQL Server instance.